 Information Technology (IT): Provides support to Bemidji Area Management of Information System (MIS) Department as point of contact and for daily clinical operational use/process of the Behavioral Health RPMS package for IHS facilities.
-Responsible for assisting with implementation, coordination, and training on this package for BH case management, meaningful use, and data collection.
+Responsible for assisting with implementation, coordination, and training on this package for BH case management, meaningful use, and data collection as it relates to behavioral health and substance abuse treatment activities.